Laugh, Clown, Laugh

-Stills exist that show Chaney in his clown make-up.
+Stills exist which show Chaney in his clown make-up.
 The sets were designed by Cedric Gibbons.
 The film was in production from December 19, 1927, to February 2, 1928, and cost $293,000 to make.
 The worldwide box office gross was $1,102,000.

-"Laugh, Clown, Laugh" is readily available today on DVD.
+Laugh, Clown, Laugh is readily available today on DVD.
 The existing print, however, is not 100% complete; it is missing reel #4, but the missing footage does not severely impact the story.

-An alternate happy ending wherein Tito survives his fall, Simonetta marries Luigi, and they all remain close friends, was shot at the studio's insistence in case some studios preferred that ending, but the footage no longer exists.
+An alternate happy ending—wherein Tito survives his fall, Simonetta marries Luigi, and they all remain close friends—was shot at the studio's insistence in case some studios preferred that ending, but the footage no longer exists.

+Music

+The theme song "Laugh, Clown, Laugh" was composed by Ted Fiorito (music) and Lewis and Young (lyrics) and was featured in the sound version of the film which was released in the latter half of 1928.

 Plot

 Tito (Lon Chaney), a traveling circus clown, finds an abandoned child.
 He adopts her and raises her as his daughter, naming her Simonetta after his brother Simon (Bernard Siegel).
-One day the now-teenaged Simonetta (Loretta Young) encounters Count Luigi Ravelli (Nils Asther), a wealthy man who falls madly in love with her, but upon seeing that he already has a girlfriend, she rejects him.
-She returns home to the circus and Tito suddenly realizes she is no longer a child.
-Tito further realizes he has sexual feelings for Simonetta, but also knows his feelings are improper because he raised her as his daughter.
+One day the now-teenaged Simonetta (Loretta Young) encounters Count Luigi Ravelli (Nils Asther), a wealthy man who falls madly in love with her.
+However, Simonetta rejects him when she discovers he has a girlfriend.
+She returns to the circus and Tito suddenly realizes she is no longer a child.
+Tito further realizes he is attracted to Simonetta, but knows his feelings are improper because he raised her as his daughter.

 Luigi begins having fits of uncontrollable laughter because Simonetta has rejected him.
 Tito falls into melancholia because of his conflicted interests about Simonetta.
 They both see the same doctor about their conditions and meet each other there for the first time.
-They share their respective troubles and believe maybe they can help each other, not knowing they are both in love with the same woman.
+Luigi and Tito share their respective troubles and believe they can help each other, not knowing they are in love with the same woman.
 Nonetheless, the three eventually develop a strong friendship until Luigi asks Simonetta to marry him.
 Simonetta eventually accepts Luigi's proposal, which throws Tito into an even deeper melancholy.
-Simonetta learns of Tito's affections for her before she marries Luigi.
-She tells Tito that she loved him before she loved Luigi, then goes to break her engagement with Luigi.

-While Simonetta is breaking her engagement, Tito and Simon begin rehearsing some new material for their "Flik and Flok" act.
-Tito does not believe Simonetta's love is genuine, but that it is just pity she feels for him and at the same time, he knows that, as her adopted father, it would be immoral to have her become his wife.
+Before she marries Luigi, Simonetta learns of Tito's affections for her.
+She tells Tito she loved him before she loved Luigi, then goes to break her engagement.
+Meanwhile, Tito and his brother Simon begin rehearsing new material for their "Flik and Flok" act.
+Tito believes Simonetta pities rather than loves him; he also knows that, as her adopted father, it would be immoral to have her become his wife.
 Driven insane by his internal conflict, he decides to practice his new routine from the act without protection.
-Despite his brother Simon's protests, he continues with the stunt and falls from the highwire.
+Despite his brother's protests, he continues with the stunt and falls from the highwire.
 Tito dies from his fall, freeing Simonetta to marry Luigi.